kris2475/High-Voltage-PV-Powered-Gesture-Detection-System/README.md

 ### TinyML Model Deployment
 Any trained gesture recognition model (e.g., Random Forest, 1D CNN, or LSTM) is designed to be compact enough for TinyML deployment on the Nano 33 BLE Sense.

-TensorFlow Lite for Microcontrollers (TFLM) or similar lightweight inference engines can run efficiently within the device’s memory (1 MB Flash,256 kB RAM).
+TensorFlow Lite for Microcontrollers (TFLM) or similar lightweight inference engines can run efficiently within the device’s memory (1 MB Flash, 256 kB RAM).

 The expected model size for classifying simple gestures (≈10–20 repetitions per gesture) is tens of kilobytes, easily fitting within the available resources.